Bleala/Vdirsyncer-DOCKERIZED/README.md

 When everything is okay, you can adjust the `CRON_TIME` value to your desired time.
 Check out [Crontab.guru](https://crontab.guru/ "Crontab.guru") for help.
 Default synctime value is 15 minutes `CRON_TIME=*/15 * * * *`.

-Everything that is done by *Cron* will get written to the *log file* and to the docker logs!
+Everything that is done by *Supercronic* will get written to the *log file* and to the docker logs!
 Run `docker logs -f vdirsyncer` or `docker compose logs -f` to watch the logs.

 ### Google specifics